 PROVIDE YOUR INPUT

-Engagement for this project is now closed.
+UPDATE: Engagement for this project is now closed.
 Thank you for providing your feedback.
-A What We Heard Report summarizing the results of our engagement will be posted to this page in the coming weeks.
+Click here to view the What We Heard Report, which provides an overview of our recent engagement and the responses we received.

 Now that we know that the options are viable from a safety and functionality perspective, we need your help and input to determine the practicality and connectivity of the Midtown LRT station and pedestrian bridge connecting to the community of Fairview.